CHICAGO TRIAL MEMBERSHIP, 1 Month Gym Membership, 3 Personal Training Sessions, $440

 When the script arrived from corporate that next week the people attending class did not want me to use it.

 They demanded that I give them more “motivation” classes like the previous week.
 My manager gave me the okay.
 Before long my classes became standing room only, the center was making more money, because the people were motivated to eat only the food on their menu so, they bought full weeks of food each week which, in turn, made them successful with their weight loss.
 It was win, win, win for everyone.

 When the corporate office found out, they told me I had to go back to teaching the class scripts.
 Class attendance and the centers income dropped so severely that, corporate told me to stop the scripts and resume with teaching my motivation classes.

 I wrote and illustrated a book based on those classes, “Ate Years as a Weight Loss Counselor and What I learned”.
 The 18 chapters of the book highlight the 18 most challenging situations people face while working on losing weight.
 The true stories and illustrations in the book come from the actual flip charts and dialog I used in the classroom.
 I am in the process of self-publishing “Ate Years as a Weight Loss Counselor and What I Learned.”
-Look for it on sell on this website August 2019!
+Look for it on sale on this website, online and bookstores soon!!

 MOTIVATION UNLIMITED INC

 Motivation Unlimited is also a result of teaching classes at Jenny Craig.
 Even as a child people would tell me how much I motivated them.
 Teaching the classes at Jenny Craig made me understand what everyone had been telling me.
 There is an art to facilitating in a way that teaches people that they can rely on themselves to reach their goals.
 Whether their goal is weight loss, getting to the gym 3 times a week, opening their own business or asking the boss for a raise people can be empowered to make it happen.